Pat Pattle: Death over Piraeus Harbour

 A JG 77 Bf 109: believed to be Pattle's 47th victim.
 Unteroffizier Fritz Borchert was captured.

 By dawn on 20 April 1941, the Germans were well aware that British and Allied forces had begun preliminary withdrawal operations from ports in southern Greece.
 The Luftwaffe made substantial attacks against these departure points in a bid to prevent or forestall an evacuation.
 On Sunday 20 April, the Luftwaffe mounted mass attacks against Allied shipping in Piraeus Harbour.

-On this very morning, at roughly 05:00, large formations appeared over the capital, Athens.
+At roughly 05:00, large formations appeared over the capital, Athens.
 The remaining Allied fighter units in the area committed themselves to defending the Allied ships in what became known as "the Battle of Athens".
-Barely 15 Hawker Hurricanes, the entire Allied air presence in Greece at the time, participated in a series of defensive missions over Athens.
+Fifteen Hawker Hurricanes, the entire Allied air presence in Greece at the time, participated in a series of defensive missions over Athens.

 Pattle had flown several patrols that morning and was suffering from a high temperature and fever.
-He had downed a Ju 88 and two Bf 109s on a morning interception to interdict German air operations.
+He had downed a Ju 88 and two Bf 109s on morning missions.
 One of his victims, a Bf 109 from III./JG 77 crash-landed at Larissa.
 His success took Pattle's total from 47 to 49.
-At 17:00 in the afternoon, another raid approached.
-He was seen, just before an air raid alarm, in the mess, lying on a couch, shivering under the blankets.
-He was detailed to take a patrol over the lines but during the mission briefing, around 100 German bombers with fighter escort attacked the capital, seeking to attack Allied shipping in the harbour.
-He ran for the door towards a Hurricane.
-His adjutant, George Rumsey, tried to stop him, but Pattle was determined to fly.
-On the way to his fighter, he narrowly avoided being killed in a strafing attack by a low-flying Bf 110.
-He took to the skies minutes later.
-Pattle climbed to gain altitude and headed for Piraeus Harbour at 20,000 feet.
+At 17:00, another raid approached.
+Pattle was seen lying on a couch in the mess, shivering under blankets, just before an air raid alarm.
+While being briefed on an intended mission behind enemy lines, around 100 German bombers with fighter escort approached Athens to attack Allied shipping.
+Pattle ran towards a Hurricane despite the efforts of his adjutant, George Rumsey, to stop him.
+On the way to his fighter he was almost killed by a strafing Bf 110.
+Pattle took off and headed for Piraeus Harbour at 20,000 feet.